BIO00066I Workshop 3

 library(ggpubr)

-3.2 Automated Livecyte cell movment data
+3.2 Automated Livecyte cell movement data

 Now read in the data from the file all-cell-data-FFT.filtered.2024-02-22.tsv.
-This contains some cell movment data.
+This contains the cell shape data we looked at lasst time, and some cell moment data.

 # Read the automated Livecyte data

-cells <-read_tsv(url("https://djeffares.github.io/BIO66I/all-cell-data-FFT.filtered.2024-02-22.tsv"),
+cells <-read_tsv(url("https://djeffares.github.io/BIO66I/data/all-cell-data-FFT.filtered.2024-02-22.tsv"),

 col_types = cols(